» Keras API reference / Layers API / Layer activation functions

 sigmoid function

-Sigmoid activation function, sigmoid(x) = 1 / (1 + exp(-x)).
+It is defined as: sigmoid(x) = 1 / (1 + exp(-x)).

-Applies the sigmoid activation function.
 For small values (<-5), sigmoid returns a value close to zero, and for large values (>5) the result of the function gets close to 1.

-Sigmoid is equivalent to a 2-element Softmax, where the second element is assumed to be zero.
+Sigmoid is equivalent to a 2-element softmax, where the second element is assumed to be zero.
 The sigmoid function always returns a value between 0 and 1.

 Arguments